Last Updated on February 26, 2023

 They need large amounts of high-quality protein sourced from real meat to maintain that figure.

-Not only does protein keep them strong, it also gives them energy and the nutrients to make their coats shiny.
+Not only does protein keep them strong, but it also gives them energy and the nutrients to make their coats shiny.

-Adult dogs will need 18% of protein in their diets.
+Adult dogs will need 18% of the protein in their diets.
 A working dog will require 30 – 40% in order for it to be sufficient.